wkoszek/me/blog/source/blog/2012-12-02-book-the-new-new-thing.md

 ---
-title:	The New New Thing: A Silicon Valley Story
+title:	"The New New Thing: A Silicon Valley Story"
 auth:	Michael Lewis
 read:	2012-12-02
 ---